sustrik/libdill/man/crlf_detach.md

 # DESCRIPTION

-CRLF is a message-based protocol that delimits messages usign CR+LF byte sequence (0x0D 0x0A).
-In other words, it's a protocol to send text messages separated by newlines.
-The protocol has no initial handshake.
-Terminal handshake is accomplished by each peer sending an empty line.
+CRLF is a message-based protocol that delimits messages usign CR+LF bytesequence (0x0D 0x0A).
+In other words, it's a protocol to send textmessages separated by newlines.
+The protocol has no initial handshake.Terminal handshake is accomplished by each peer sending an empty line.

-This function does the terminal handshake and returns underlying socket to the user.
+This function does the terminal handshake and returns underlyingsocket to the user.
 The socket is closed even in the case of error.

 **s**: Handle of the CRLF socket.